classgraph/classgraph/README.md

 The JDK team decided to start enforcing strong encapsulation in JDK 16+.
 That will means that by default, ClassGraph will not be able to find the classpath of your project, if all of the following are true:

 * You are running on JDK 16+
+* You are using a legacy classloader (rather than the module system)
-* Your classloader does not expose its classpath via a public field or method, and either:
+* Your classloader does not expose its classpath via a public field or method (i.e. the full classpath can only be determined by reflection of private fields or methods).
-  * You are using a legacy classloader (rather than the module system), or:
-  * The classloader is loaded in a different module from your user code.

 If your ClassGraph code works in JDK versions less than 16 but breaks in JDK 16+ (meaning that ClassGraph can no longer find your classes), you have probably run into this problem.